troed/summarize.sh/README.md

 # summarize.sh

-A bit of glue between components that is able to textually summarize Youtube videos.
+A bit of glue between components that is able to textually summarize Youtube videos - offline.
 The script takes a Youtube URL as argument, downloads and extracts the audio, transcribes the spoken words to text and then finally prints a summary of the content.
+No external services are used by this script except for the initial video download.

-No actual intelligence resides in this script, it just makes use of the great work done by other projects.
+This script doesn't do anything clever, it just makes use of the great work done by other projects.
 Since the purpose is to not have to sit through 8-12 minutes of someone explaining what should've just been a short blog post, it's imperative that the summary is factually correct.
 That's the reason behind the default usage of the very capable Mixtral 8x7b LLM.

 # Prerequisites